software-ace/Pet-Store/README.md

 This test verifies the selection of a random dog item from the Pet Store website.
 It navigates to the dogs page, selects a random product, chooses a random color and size, and adds the item to the cart.

-### Test 4: Verify Checkout Process and Screenshot Payment Page
+### Test 4: Verify the Checkout Process and Screenshot the Payment Page

 This test verifies the checkout process on the Pet Store website.
 It fills the checkout form with dummy information, proceeds to the payment page, takes a screenshot of the payment page, and checks if the payment header is displayed.